RESEARCH STARTER

 Spinal cord

-The spinal cord is a delicate, tube-like collection of nerves that begins at the base of the brain and travels through the vertebrae to the lower part of the middle back.
-It is about 18 inches (45 centimeters) long and .5 inches (1.27 centimeters) thick.
-It consists of nerves that send signals from the brain to the body and vice versa.
+The spinal cord is a delicate, tube-like collection of nerves that begins at the base of the brain and travels through the vertebrae to the middle of the back.
+It is about 18 inches (45 centimeters) long and about half an inch (1.27 centimeters) thick at its widest point.
+It consists of nerve fibers that send signals from the brain to the body and vice versa.
 These nerves are also responsible for reflexes such as a knee jerk.

 The vertebrae in the spinal column protect the spinal cord in the same way that the skull protects the brain.
 The brain and the spinal cord make up the central nervous system (CNS).